DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

         ...

 .. note ::
-    There is a possibility that your editor is going to complain about the usage of ``commands.Param``.
-    This is due to the limitation of most linters which forbid using incorrect types as function defaults.
-    In that case use the lowercase alias ``commands.param``

     All keyword arguments of :class:`Param` have shorter aliases:
         - ``description`` -> ``desc``
         - ``converter`` -> ``conv``